 An AppImage file format is similar to the .exe file used in the Windows system.
 But with the.
 AppImage format has no extraction or installation; if you delete AppImage, the software will be removed from Ubuntu, and a double click on AppImage will run the application.

 You have to follow three simple steps to run an AppImage on Ubuntu Linux.

 - Make it executable by following Right Click on software >> Properties >> Permission Tab >> Check “Allow executing the file as program.

 6. How To Install Software in Ubuntu Using Apt Commands

-This another easy way to install software on Ubuntu Linux.
-Just like installing software from the Ubuntu software center, the command line is similar to it.
-The only difference is Ubuntu software center is based on graphical user interface, and an apt command is based on command line interface.
+This is another easy way to install software on Ubuntu Linux.
+Like installing software from the Ubuntu software center, the command line is similar.
+The only difference is Ubuntu software center is based on a graphical user interface, and an apt command is based on a command-line interface.
 Many software provides an apt command for installing software.

-For example, Chromium browser has both the way, Ubuntu software center, and apt command, to install it on Ubuntu.
-If you want to install it then go to Ubuntu software center and give search by keyword Chromium or else just type this simple apt command into the Terminal (Ctrl+Alt+T):
+For example, the Chromium browser has the way, Ubuntu software center, and apt command to install it on Ubuntu.
+If you want to install it, then go to the Ubuntu software center and give search by keyword Chromium, or else just type this simple apt command into the Terminal (Ctrl+Alt+T):

 sudo apt install -y chromium-browser

 Removing software is also very easy for apt command installation.

 7. How To Install App in Ubuntu Using PPA